swansondesigns/ts-proposal-wp/docs/sections/requirements/content-publishing.md

 ### Flexible Page Building

-Your team needs the ability to create diverse page layouts without requiring developer assistance for every change.
-Pages throughout your site will need different combinations of:
+The marketing team needs the ability to create diverse page layouts without requiring developer assistance for every change.
+Pages throughout the Tri-State site will need different combinations of:

 - Hero sections with various layouts
 - Content blocks with multiple column options